oracle/oci-ansible-modules/docs/modules/oci_image_actions_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                                                         <div>A user-friendly name for the image.
 It does not have to be unique, and it&#x27;s changeable.
-Avoid entering confidential information.
-You cannot use an Oracle-provided image name as a custom image name.</div>
+Avoid entering confidential information.</div>
+                                                    <div>You cannot use an Oracle-provided image name as a custom image name.</div>
                                                     <div>Example: `My custom Oracle Linux image`</div>
                                                                 <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>